rietho/cv/cv.md

 2006 - 2014

 :::concise
-- Master Thesis: Statistical Trend Analysis for Development Projects for the sensor producer ams-OSRAM AG
+- Master thesis: Statistical Trend Analysis for Development Projects in Semiconductor Industry for the sensor producer ams-OSRAM AG
 - Passed with distinction
 - Semester abroad at San Diego State University, USA
 :::